Sleep and creativity: Sleep facilitates insight

 Participants in a study were asked to translate a string of digits using two simple rules that allowed the string to be reduced to a single digit (number reduction task).
 Out of three groups of participants (those who slept, those who stayed awake during the day, and those who stayed awake during the night), participants who got eight hours of sleep were two times as likely during retesting to gain insight into a hidden rule built into the task.
 In a 1993 study at Harvard Medical School, psychologist Deidre Barrett, PhD, asked her students to imagine a problem they were trying to solve before going to sleep.
 It was found that her students were able to come up with rational solutions to their problems in their dreams.
 In this study published in Dreaming (Vol. 3, No. 2), 50% of the students that participated reported having dreams that addressed their chosen problems, while 25% came up with solutions in their dreams.

+Results presented in a study published in Science Advances (2021) demonstrated that the brain activity during sleep onset (N1 sleep) increased creativity after waking, with even a single minute of N1 inspiring insight.
+However, this effect vanished if subjects reached deeper sleep.